ballerina-platform/ballerina-dev-website/learn/getting-started/language-basics.md

 }
 ```

 Curly braces are required in ``if else`` and all compound statements in Ballerina.
-However, the parenthesis before the curly braces are optional.<br><br>
+However, the parenthesis before the curly braces are optional.

 ## Nil